stashed/postgres/docs/postgres.md

 ## Install Postgres plugin for Stash

 At first, we have to install Postgres plugin `postgres-stash` for Stash.
-This plugin creates necessary `Function` and `Task` definition which is used by Stash to backup/restore PostgreSQL database.
+This plugin creates necessary `Function` and `Task` definition which is used by Stash to backup or restore a PostgreSQL database.
 We are going to use [Helm](https://helm.sh/) to install `postgres-stash` chart.

 Let's install `postgres-stash` chart,